-How to Finance a Car With Low Credit
+Tips for Financing a Car With Bad Credit

 Before requesting an auto loan quote, you need to determine whether you will qualify for affordable vehicle financing.
 This is one of the most important steps on your car-buying checklist.
 One of the biggest factors in whether or not you qualify for a loan is your credit score, as many loans have minimum credit requirements.

 If you do not know your credit score, you can request a free report to get an idea of where you fall before you attempt to finance the purchase of a new motor vehicle.
 Most lenders will look at your FICO score to determine whether you meet minimum credit requirements.
 Your score will range from 300 to 850.
 Scores of less than 620 are considered poor, while scores of 680 or higher are good.